hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2017

 ## News
-- AUG 07: A first version of the course homepage is up and running.
+- Aug 07: A first version of the course homepage is up and running.
 The homepage will be continuously edited, reflecting the evolution of the course.

 ## Course Description